-The implementation of the peatlands in the model leads to the redirection of runoff from the other soil columns to the peat soils.
-Here, we evaluate its impact on the simulated river discharge.
-We compare the modelled river discharge of the Ob basin

-15 in 3 different simulations.
+Implementing peatlands leads to the redirection of runoff from the other soil columns to the peat soils.
+Here, we evaluate the impact of these changes on the simulated river discharge.
+We compare the modelled river discharge of the Ob basin in 3 different simulations.
 The standard simulation (STD) corresponds to the version of ORCHIDEE-HL which includes soil freezing (Gouttevin, 2012) and excludes the peatland scheme.
-In addition, two peatland configurations are shown: PEAT and
+In addition, two peatland configurations are shown: PEAT and PEAT-LOWET which represents respectively the simulations where peatlands are activated with a standard and a modified evapotranspiration scheme, in which the evaporation is reduced by R factor as in Eq.
+4.